eduvpn/documentation/MULTI_NODE.md

 ### TODO

 - think more about whether `multiNode` will work like this?!
-Or do we need just need multiple pools that have different IP addresses but somehow only show up once in the portal and admin?
+Or do we need just need multiple profiles that have different IP addresses but somehow only show up once in the portal and admin?

 ## More Locations